How The Length Of A Blog Post Impacts How Successful The Page Ranks With SEO

 You would be amazed at the kind of content fodder, suggested topics make.

-You should also consider carrying out a thorough analysis of your blog posts through an on page SEO analysis to understand which numbers work for you.
+You should also consider carrying out a thorough analysis of your blog posts through an on page SEO analysis to better understand which numbers work for you.
 Many people find that blog posts around 1,800 words work best for them, while others think 2,500 words is a good number.
 Most SEO packages would include an analysis of these things using programs.. if you’re not sure… ask you SEO agency!

 Carefully review your past bounce rates, analytics, and test different types of content to understand what sits right with your readers.